nvpatin/eDNA-Visualizations/README.md

-# Amplicon-visualizations
+# eDNA Visualizations
-Scripts for visualizing and running statistics on amplicon sequence data sets.
+Scripts for summarizing, running statistics on, and generating graphics for metabarcoding and shotgun metagenomic sequence data sets.